-The City is currently developing a long-term Relationship Plan, which will guide the development of the Sister City Relationship over the next 5-10 years.
+The City is currently developing a long-term Relationship Plan and Policy, which will guide the development of the Sister City Relationship over the next 5-10 years.
 The Plan is being developed with involvement from the City's key stakeholders, Commissioners and staff who have contributed their views on how the relationships should be managed and maintained.
 A survey was distributed in March 2005 to collect the views and aspirations of stakeholders, commissioners and key staff.
 The surveys are currently being analysed and collated and will provide the basis for formulation of the Relationship Plan and Policy.
 The plan and policy will be drafted by May 2005 and will provide the necessary protocols for exchanges into the future.
+Once drafted and accepted by Council the draft Plan will need to go to broader consultation with community stakeholders and the Jinan Government prior to final endorsement.

 It is envisaged that the Relationship Plan will be a point of discussion during the proposed visit in August by Mayor Bao and his delegation.
 The Plan will enable agreement for the long-term management of the relationship and this will include agreements on future visitations by both Cities.
-Given the relative freshness of the Sister City Relationship it would be considered reasonable that during 2005 we need to consolidate the relationship by hosting an inbound and undertaking an outbound delegation in a single year.
-This will greatly assist the relationship to flourish and reach the level of trust and respect that has been gained to date.
+The Policy will provide an overarching high level statement of intent regarding this relationship and what it will focus on to achieve.

 The Plan will consolidate more appropriate arrangements into the future.
 For example an outbound delegation could travel to Jinan biennially and a delegation from Jinan would also be received biennially.
 This would ensure that the relationship has a single major interaction annually and would serve to ensure the cost of maintaining the relationship is managed efficiently.

 Other outcomes from the visits during 2005 would be to develop ideas for exchange that have been raised during the 2004 visits.
 This would include further discussion on the potential for training exchange programs and tourism development opportunities.
 Once exchange programs have been agreed and are operational then the two Cities will be in a stronger position to measure tangible outcomes of the relationship.
-The first program to become operational is expected to commence in July and will see the WA Police Academy training 20 senior police from Jinan in Joondalup for a 3-month program.
-The program will cost \$125,000AUD.